Mind the Gap: Lectionary Commentary

 London Calling by Ryan AndersenFMA Podcast Suggestion by Stephan Siebertfrom the Free Music Archive, CC BY-NC

-Lectionary commentary for the 20th Sunday after Pentecost in Year B (2024)Hebrews 1:5-2:4Hosts:Pastor Annemarie Hartner-CookPastor Rebecca TrulandMusic:
+Lectionary commentary for Holy Trinity Sunday in Year C (2025)Proverbs 8:5-21Hosts:Pastor Annemarie Hartner-CookPastor Rebecca TrulandMusic:

 London Calling by Ryan AndersenFMA Podcast Suggestion by Stephan Siebertfrom the Free Music Archive, CC BY-NC